dbmi-bgm/granite/README.md

                             extension
-      --SpliceAI SPLICEAI   threshold to whitelist variants by SpliceAI value (>=) --CLINVAR             flag to whitelist variants with a CLINVAR Id --VEP                 use VEP annotations to whitelist exonic and functional relevant variants (removed by default variants flagged as "intron_variant", "intergenic_variant",
+      --SpliceAI SPLICEAI   threshold to whitelist variants by SpliceAI value (>=) --CLINVAR             flag to whitelist variants with a CLINVAR Id --VEP                 use VEP "Consequence" annotations to whitelist exonic and functional relevant variants (removed by default variants flagged as "intron_variant", "intergenic_variant",
                             "downstream_gene_variant", "upstream_gene_variant" or
                             "regulatory_region_variant")
       --VEPrescue VEPRESCUE [VEPRESCUE ...]